2024 Boating Season in Review

 How Things Changed: New Zealand Mudsnails

 The discovery of invasive New Zealand mudsnails on the South Shore of Lake Tahoe in 2023 prompted TRPA and Tahoe RCD to enact an award-winning rapid response plan to contain the new invasives and keep them from spreading to other lakes and other areas of Lake Tahoe.
 In addition to Clean, Drain, and Dry, the AIS program emphasized the mantra “Spill Where You Fill” to prevent the movement of New Zealand mudsnails around Lake Tahoe via ballast water or fish wells.
-New procedures at boat ramps require boaters to drain water, remove vegetation and examine anchors and line upon exit from Lake Tahoe.
+Seal inspection staff at boat ramps are reminding boaters of the requirements to drain water, remove vegetation and examine anchors and line upon exit from Lake Tahoe.

 Expanding Reach to the Beach